Social Media Manager Resume Overview

 - Facebook Ads

 - Photoshop, Canva, or any other image editing tool

 You can also add certifications and achievements sections to your resume to show the recruiters you have the skills required to excel as a social media marketer.

-Your experience shows your expertise in a specific field.
-List down related certifications that demonstrate your skills in a particular area.
+Your working experience shows your expertise in a specific field.
+List down related certifications in the work experience section that demonstrate your skills in a particular area.

 Certifications are also a great way to build new skills related to your field that recruiters frequently demand in their job postings.

 Achievements present the unique abilities and dedication that you have shown in your field.
-List down noticeable social media campaign numbers or awards you have achieved in the past.
+List down noticeable social media campaigns or awards you have achieved in the past.

 Remember, to err is human and that is why you should check your resume multiple times before sending it to the recruiters.